 Welcome to "How To Live Like You're Traveling" series, where we explore what is it that makes us happy when we travel and how to achieve this happiness in our everyday lives.
 Join us on this adventure, and write out your very own travel day that stands out in your memory using this template in part 1 of the series.

-In this Part 2, we are going to break down a typical travel day to see what is it that makes us happy when we travel and if these elements are transferable into our everyday life.
+In this Part 2, we are going to break down one of my favorite travel days to see what makes us happy when we travel and if these elements are transferable into our everyday life.

 Family vacation in France, staying at the lovely Les Mathes Camping in a delighful mobile home, as one does.